-This subsection explains the criteria for the reclassification of ELs and English proficient and outlines procedures for exiting a student from the bilingual or ESL education program.
+This subsection explains the criteria for the reclassification of EB students as English proficient and outlines procedures for exiting a student from the bilingual or ESL education program.

-At the end of the school year, the LPAC will determine whether an EL has met the criteria to be reclassified as English proficient and is able to participate equitably in grade-level content instruction that is delivered with no second language acquisition supports, per the TEC, §29.056(g).
-The English Learner Reclassification Criteria Chart can be located on the TEA Bilingual and English as a Second Language Education Programs web page.

-2. Once a student has met the criteria for reclassification as English proficient, a district must notify the student's parent of the student's reclassification as English proficient and obtain parental approval for his or her exit from the bilingual or ESL education program.171 Due to the nature of a language program's goals, the LPAC may recommend that the English proficient student continue in the language program with parental approval; however, such a student is not eligible to generate bilingual/ESL ADA.
+- 1. At the end of the school year, the LPAC will determine whether an EB student has met the criteria to be reclassified as English proficient and has demonstrated readiness to participate equitably in grade-level content instruction that is delivered with no second language acquisition supports, per the TEC, §29.056(g).
+The English Learner Reclassification Criteria Chart can be located on the TEA Bilingual and English as a Second Language Education Programs web page. - 2.
+Once a student has met the criteria for reclassification as English proficient, a district must notify the student's parent of the student's reclassification as English proficient and obtain parental approval for his or her exit from the bilingual or ESL education program.
+Due to the nature of a dual language immersion program's goals, the LPAC may recommend that the English proficient student continue in the dual language immersion program with parental approval.